nodebots/sf/README.md

 ## Schedule

 We generally meet on the third Thursday of the month.
-Meetups run from 5:30 - 8:30pm.
-We intentionally start a bit earlier than normal to be family friendly.
+Meetups run from 6 - 9pm.
 A typical meetup flows like this:

-- 5:30 Food and Social
+- 6:00 Food and Social
-- 6:00 Build
+- 7:00 Build
-- 8:00 Demos
+- 8:30 Demos

 ## Values

 NodeBots SF is about doing and participating, rather than traditional face forward talks.
 We generally have a topic or a project that we focus on.
 We hack on those projects in small groups and share what we created and what we learned.

+We are also committed to creating a safe space for everyone, and have a strict [Code of Conduct](coc.md) that everyone is expected to follow.

 ## Get Involved

 - Follow [@NodeBotsSF](https://twitter.com/nodebotssf) for updates.
 - [Upcoming schedule](http://www.meetup.com/nodebotssf/).
 RSVP for the next meetup.
 - Suggest a topic or curate a project: [submit an issue](https://github.com/nodebots/sf/issues).
-- Watch this repo if you're interested in helping organize this NodeBots or getting ideas for starting a NodeBots meetup near you.
+- Watch this repo if you're interested in helping organize this NodeBots meetup or getting ideas for starting a NodeBots meetup near you.
+- Check out our guide on [running an event](running_an_event.md)

 ### Contributors